Nil-Store/nil-store/metaspec-v2.md

     *   The SNARK verifies the consistency of `BW_root`.
     *   The SNARK asserts that the total bytes served meets a minimum threshold (`Σ bytes ≥ B_min`).

+### 6.3 Probabilistic Retrieval Sampling (QoS Auditing)

+#### 6.3.0 Objective
+Strengthen retrieval QoS without suspending reads by sampling and verifying a governance‑tunable fraction of receipts each epoch.
+This mechanism is additive to PoS² and does not alter the proof object.

+#### 6.3.1 Sampling Set Derivation
+1) At epoch boundary `t`, derive `seed_t := Blake2s-256("NilStore-Sample" ‖ beacon_t ‖ epoch_id)`, where `beacon_t` is the Nil‑VRF epoch beacon.
+2) For each SP’s `BW_root`, expand `seed_t` into a PRF stream and select a fraction `p` of receipts for verification (`0.5% ≤ p ≤ 10%`, default 2%).
+3) The sample MUST be unpredictable to SPs prior to epoch end and sized so that expected coverage ≥ 1 receipt per active SP.

+#### 6.3.2 Verification Procedure
+Watchers (or DA validators) MUST, for each sampled receipt:
+- Verify Ed25519 client signature and expiry.
+- Check `ChallengeNonce` uniqueness and binding to the DU slice.
+- Verify RTT transcript via the QoS Oracle (§4.2) meets declared bounds.
+- Verify inclusion in `BW_root` (Poseidon path).
+Aggregate results into `SampleReport_t`.

+#### 6.3.3 Enforcement
+- Pass: If ≥ (1−ε) of sampled receipts per SP verify (`ε` default 1%), rewards vest as normal.
+- Fail: Deduct failing receipts from counted bytes; if failures > ε, apply quadratic slashing to bonded $STOR; repeat offenders MAY be suspended pending DAO vote.

+#### 6.3.4 Governance Dials
+NilDAO MAY tune: sampling fraction `p`, tolerance `ε`, slashing ratio, and a system‑wide escalation that raises `p` up to 100% if anomaly rate exceeds `ε_sys`.

+#### 6.3.5 Security & Liveness
+Sampling renders expected value of receipt fraud negative under rational slashing.
+Unlike asynchronous challenges that pause reads, NilStore maintains continuous liveness; PoS² remains valid regardless of sampling outcomes.

 ## 7. The Deal Lifecycle

 ### 7.1 Quoting and Negotiation (Off-Chain)